MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 If you are installing the scanner for the first time on a computer, download and install this client and then follow the instructions in [Deploying the Azure Information Protection scanner to automatically classify and protect files](../deploy-aip-scanner.md).

-If you are upgrading the scanner from the Azure Information Protection client (classic), see the [Upgrading the Azure Information Protection scanner](#upgrading-the-azure-information-protection-scanner) section for instructions.
+If you are upgrading the scanner from the Azure Information Protection client (classic), or a previous version of the unified labeling client, see the [Upgrading the Azure Information Protection scanner](#upgrading-the-azure-information-protection-scanner) section for instructions.

 ## Upgrading and maintaining the Azure Information Protection unified labeling client